growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - reusability
 - durability

-Creating a system that embodies the three core properties can be achieved in a number of ways, depending the paradigms you are employing in building it but they all share the same principles.
+Creating a system that embodies the three core properties can be achieved in a number of ways, depending the paradigms you are employing in building it but they are always driven by the same principles.
 Correctness is best accomplished by creating readable, independent, atomic and therefore testable code.
 Extensibility is achieved by decoupling logically independent functionality.
 Maintainability is heavily  driven by the other two and mainly constrains how those should be implemented.